RomainEndelin/cra-template-dependency-injection/README.md

 This is a template for [Create React App](https://github.com/facebook/create-react-app).

 It is an opinionated attempt to provide an environment and documentation favoring dependency injection patterns in a React app.
+Additionally, it is also based on TypeScript, and includes a very strict linting.

 You can specify it by calling Create React App with `--template dependency-injection`.